Yoshiki (musician): 2017–2022: "Red Swan", "Miracle", and the Last Rockstars

-2023–present: classical world tour and directorial debut
+2023–2024: classical world tours and directorial debut

 On February 23, 2023, Yoshiki gave the keynote address at Stanford University's conference on "The Future of Social Tech".
 On May 15, 2023, Yoshiki announced his classical world tour at the Grammy Museum in Los Angeles, titled "Yoshiki Classical 10th Anniversary World Tour with Orchestra 2023 “Requiem".
 The tour was held in October and included shows at Tokyo Garden Theater, Royal Albert Hall, Dolby Theatre, and Carnegie Hall.
 Ellie Goulding and St. Vincent joined Yoshiki on stage at Royal Albert Hall as guest vocalists, and the concert was broadcast worldwide by On Air and exclusively in Japan by Wowow.
 He also announced the release of two singles: "Requiem", a classical single dedicated to his mother, and "Angel", X Japan's first single in eight years.

 On June 20, the debut single of boy band XY, produced by Yoshiki, was announced on Yoshiki Channel.
 The song, titled "Crazy Love", written produced, and composed by Yoshiki, was released on June 30.
 On July 2, Yoshiki appeared at Anime Expo to reveal the cover art for "Requiem" with artist Yoshitaka Amano.
 On July 15, Yoshiki performed at Japan Expo, joined by XY and French opera singer Séraphine Cotrez.

 In July 2023, following Elon Musk's move to rebrand Twitter as "X", it was reported that the Japanese branch of the company, currently called "Twitter Japan", would be rebranded as "X Japan".
 This led to Yoshiki commenting on Twitter that: "I think it's already trademarked."
 As a result of the band having the trademark for "X Japan", it was reported that "Twitter Japan" would instead be rebranded "X Nippon" instead.
 Yoshiki said in an interview with Consequence that he respected Musk and he felt fans should decide the name of the platform.
 "Angel" was released on July 28.

 On August 2, Yoshiki announced the premiere of the feature documentary concert film Yoshiki: Under the Sky, which is the musician's debut as a film director.
 Premieres in New York, London, and Los Angeles were also announced.
 The film received positive reviews for its performances, production values, editing, and positive themes from Revolver, Spin, Total Film, and other publications.